erSubhashThapa/100daysofcode/r2-log.md

   - Regular **"virtual co-working"**: meaning they keep themselves open to questions (text chat/voice/or video depending on the complexity of the question) during certain agreed upon times.
 This would virtually replicate being in same room, working by ourselves, but I could turn to them and ask them a question when I come across something.
     - Estimated Time: **1-3 virtual co-working sessions per week, 2 hours at a time** (but the actual questions/answers for each session would probably take up **no more than 15 minutes during that time**)

-  This I haven't done anything like this, I don't know how it would go.
+  I haven't done anything like this, so I don't know how it would go.
 I'd be open to change this setup, of course.

   ## "Dating Period"